rakutenanalytics/ios-rakutenanalytics/README.md

 The **analytics** module provides APIs for tracking events and automatically sends a subset of lifecycle events to the [Rakuten Analytics Tracker](https://confluence.rakuten-it.com/confluence/display/RAT/RAT+Home) (RAT) service.

-⚠️ This module supports iOS 11.0 and above in line with [GMD's recommendation](http://rex.public.rakuten-it.com/design/accessibility/system-requirements/os-and-browser/) (as of Q3 2020).
-It has been tested with iOS 11.1 and above.
+⚠️ This module supports iOS 12.0 and above in line with [GMD's recommendation](http://rex.public.rakuten-it.com/design/accessibility/system-requirements/os-and-browser/) (as of Q4 2020).
+It has been tested with iOS 12.5 and above.

-⚠️ If a user has given their permission, this module uses the [IDFA](https://developer.apple.com/reference/adsupport/asidentifiermanager) to track installation and conversion rates.
-See the [AppStore Submission Procedure](#appstore-submission-procedure) section below for more information.
+⚠️ This module supports iOS 12.0 and above.
+It has been tested with iOS 12.5 and above.
+Our minimum supported version is updated annually based on the OS version share on [ReX](http://rex.public.rakuten-it.com/design/accessibility/system-requirements/os-and-browser/).

 # Getting support